NileshSP/SignalRRealTimeDemo/README.md

 Project showing [SignalR](http://www.asp.net/signalr) capabilities being leveraged to provide collaboration between connected browser clients

-Try http://samplesignalrrealtime.azurewebsites.net in mutiple tabs (in IE Edge as chrome requires https for some features to work)
+Try http://samplesignalrrealtime.azurewebsites.net in mutiple tabs (in IE Edge or other browsers as chrome requires https for some features to work)

 Features supported for auto synchronization between connected browser clients: